Situated just 30 miles from London in the

 inflicted on inner London's suburban houses.

-The area designated for this purpose comprised some 7,818 acres of land in a six mile long by 3
+The area designated for this purpose comprised some 7,818 acres of land in a rectangular shape

-both had rail links to London.
+to London had existed since the previous century.
 This is often overlooked or unknown by some who are of the

 pioneers in the 1950s.

-In fact the name Basildon is not new at all, being of Saxon origin meaning
+In fact the name Basildon was not new at all, being of Saxon origin meaning

-'Beorhtels Hill', but in the 1940s was little more than a small village near the site of Holy
+'Beorhtels Hill', but in the late 1940s was little more than a small scattered village close to the site of Holy

 Cross Church.